tahoe-lafs/tahoe-lafs/docs/glossary.rst

         Refers to a subset of Tahoe URI permitting view, but not modification.
 Directories, for example, have a read-cap which is derived from the write-cap: anyone with read/write access to the directory can produce a limited URI that grants read-only access, but not the other way around.

     share
         A share is a piece of a file that is stored on a server.
 The complete file is encrypted and then encoded into blocks.
-An instance of those blocks is called a "share".
-(Eventually we need a whole section on out data structures.)
+An instance of those blocks is called a "share". :doc:`specifications/file-encoding`

-    stats gatherer
-        Each Tahoe node collects and publishes statistics about its operations as it runs.
-These include counters of how many files have been uploaded and downloaded, CPU usage information, performance numbers like latency of storage server operations, and available disk space.

     storage
-        Persistence of {client,server,protocol}.
+        The media device that provides the persistence.
+It can also refer to the endpoint of the process listening for requests from a client or introducer.

     Tahoe URI
         Each file and directory in a Tahoe-LAFS file store is described by a “URI”.
+This string must be treated as a secret because it will provide access to the content in the clear.
 There are different kinds of URIs for different kinds of objects, and there are different kinds of URIs to provide different kinds of access to those objects.

     Zooko's Triangle
        `Wikipedia <https://en.wikipedia.org/wiki/Zooko%27s_triangle>`_ defines it as "a trilemma which defines three traits of a network protocol identifier as Human-meaningful, Decentralized and Secure."